RochelleChoenni/RochelleChoenni.github.io/_pages/about.md

 ---

 ## About me
-I am am fourth-year PhD candidate in NLP under the supervision of prof. [Ekaterina Shutova](https://www.shutova.org/) at the [Institute for Logic, Language and Computation](https://www.illc.uva.nl/) (ILLC) at the University of Amsterdam (UvA).
+I am a fourth-year PhD candidate in NLP under the supervision of prof. [Ekaterina Shutova](https://www.shutova.org/) at the [Institute for Logic, Language and Computation](https://www.illc.uva.nl/) (ILLC) at the University of Amsterdam (UvA).
 In 2021 I was awarded a [Google PhD fellowship](https://research.google/outreach/phd-fellowship/) which supports my research and connected me to my co-supervisor at Google, dr. [Dan Garrette](http://www.dhgarrette.com/).
 Before my PhD I graduated with a bachelor's and master's degree in AI from the UvA and worked as a research assistant for prof. [Jelle Zuidema](https://staff.fnwi.uva.nl/w.zuidema/) at the ILLC.

 My main research interests include multilingual NLP, modular deep learning, interpretability and social biases in LMs.